Inside: The Lord used the influence of Timothy’s mother and grandmother in bringing him to saving faith.

 It seems that Timothy’s dad was a Greek unbeliever (Acts 16:1).
 The Scriptures don’t tell us why Eunice married a man who was not a believer.
 The Old Testament was clear that Jews should not marry unbelievers, but I love the story of Eunice because it gives hope to those that are in mixed marriages.
-Eunice, by God’s grace, raised Timothy, who the Lord used mightily, and this gives hope and encouragement to your role and influence even if your husband is not a believer.
+Eunice, by God’s grace, raised Timothy, who the Lord used mightily, and this gives hope and encouragement to your role and influences even if your husband is not a believer.

 Ways to Influence Our Children in the Faith:

 As stated above, we must have a sincere faith.
 A sincere faith is one that has repented and believed upon the glorious Gospel of Jesus Christ.
 Our children can sense hypocrisy pretty easily.
 This doesn’t mean perfection but does mean that we walk with Christ every day.
 Our children need to see the importance of God’s Word in our lives.
 Do they see us spending time in His Word and prayer?
-Do they see us with repentant hearts in our home when we sin against another family member?
+Do they see us with repentant hearts in our homes when we sin against another family member?
 How are our words when we talk about others in our homes?
 Is love as described in 1 Corinthians 13 lived out?

 Are you submissive to your husband?
 Do you express spiritually weak areas in your own life to your children and how you are continuing to desire to grow in them?
-Is there a true thankfulness and joy in your heart when you talk about the Lord.
+Is there true thankfulness and joy in your heart when you talk about the Lord?